top of page

 The national phonics screening check was introduced in 2012 to all Year 1 pupils.
 It is a short, statutory assessment to confirm whether individual pupils have learnt phonic decoding skills to an appropriate standard.
 It aims to identify the children who need extra help so that they can be given support by school to improve their reading skills.

 At Alwyn Infant School we aim to identify children who struggle with phonics at an early stage and provide 'little and often' intervention support, however the assessment is a statutory requirement.
 The test comprises a list of 40 real and pseudo (nonsense) words, which a child will read one-to-one with the class teacher.
 Half the words cover the phonic skills which are usually covered in Reception, and half the words are based on Year 1 phonics skills.
 The results are communicated to parents through the school report at the end of the academic year.
-Any child who does not reach the rquired standard for the screening check will retake it in Year 2.
+Any child who does not reach the required standard for the screening check will retake it in Year 2.

 Year 2 SATs